 In order to take better control of their lives, Filipino women either work harder to prove they can stand tall despite the hurdles or rely on stronger men to accept their circumstances.
 While most Filipino women prefer to prove what they are capable of, many of them still believe that they can still find a loving partner who will be there for them through thick and thin.

-As the only country who hasn’t legalized divorce aside from the Vatican, Filipino women aim to have a happy and successful marriage.
+In the only country that hasn’t legalized divorce, aside from the Vatican, Filipino women aim to have a happy and successful marriage.
 They find marriage an important matter that can’t be taken back whenever you feel tired.

 If western men can give Filipino women the security, happiness, freedom, and love they deserve, it is highly likely that older westerners can be very attractive to Filipino women.